seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What wouldst thou have us do, Andronicus?

 **DEMETRIUS**
-Show me a murderer, I’ll deal with him.
+Show me a murderer, I'll deal with him.

 **CHIRON**
 Show me a villain that hath done a rape,